 Not all metaphors and analogies are appropriate.
 Then again, metaphors and analogies are not perfect either.

-Are best hope might simply be to do a better job teaching about what the kingdom of God means and what it means to be people of God’s kingdom.
+Our best hope might simply be to do a better job teaching about what the kingdom of God means and what it means to be people of God’s kingdom.
 This should be done from the pulpit, in small groups, and devotional studies.
 The kingdom metaphor is appropriate and is one that still has power in today’s forms of government.
 Pastors and leaders should not run from teaching the kingdom in fear that our congregations will not understand, but embrace the metaphor and use it in ways that are appropriate, edifying, and equips the people for kingdom service.

 I firmly believe that we took seriously kingdom teaching and teaching about living as kingdom people we will have more committed disciples of Jesus Christ.
 Kingdom teaching and living is counter-cultural and it is appropriate for our world that seeks to have multiple gods in multiple forms.